-No actions in 2014 on psychological support to report on.
+- No actions in 2019 on psychological support to report on. - E. Economic inclusion

-e) Economic inclusion

-85. From the household survey carried out in Northern Province in 2012, it is known that the unemployment rate for persons with disabilities, including landmines survivors, is 50 percent.
+From the household survey carried out in Northern Province in 2012, it is known that the unemployment rate for persons with disabilities, including landmines survivors, is 50 percent.
 (Note: The overall average unemployment rate in Northern Province is 38 percent.)
 Poverty is widespread in rural areas, which the Government of Minelandia is targeting through its Rural Poverty Reduction Strategy.

-By the end of 2019, the number of persons with disabilities who are employed will have doubled in Northern Province.
+- By the end of 2021, the number of persons with disabilities who are employed will have doubled in Northern Province. - A nationwide income-generation initiative with the aim to increase sustainable small businesses among persons with disabilities has been launched by the end of 2020.